10614007/Adbin-Kodathu-Aniyan/README.md

 ### Cloud
 _________
 - Improved forecasting and management of costs.
-- Elevated concentrations of security and discretion.
-- Optimum degrees of resilience.
 - Integrated disaster recovery.
 - Greatly enhanced backup and security.
 - Higher scaleability.
 - Working from home or outside the office.
 - Updates to software are automated.
 - lowering of costs.
-- Collaboration amongst staff has improved.

 ### Non-Cloud
 _____________